scionproto/scion/doc/dev/design/anonymous-ISDs.rst

   beaconing but (usually) do not participate in the normal ISDs' core routing
 - BR - Border router
 - CS - Control service
-- S-AS - A secret AS.
-S-ASes are part of an P-ISD but not visible from outside their P-ISD.
-S-ASes cannot have a parent AS outside the P-ISD.
+- Private AS - A Private AS is part of an P-ISD but not visible from outside their P-ISD.
+Private-ASes cannot have a parent AS outside the P-ISD.
+  Every P-ISD must have at least one non-private (public) AS in order to have a connection to the outside.
+- Private Links - A Private Link is a link that is only visible inside a P-ISD.

 Proposal